OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * Email the project leader your input: rob.vanderveer@owasp.org

 Anything is welcome: more controls, improved descriptions, examples, references, etc. We will make sure you get credit for your input.

+Search 'TODO' for where contributions are needed the most.

+**Contributions:**
+* Yiannis Kanellopoulos and team (Code4thought) - evasion robustness
+* Annegrit Seyerlein-Klug (TH Brandenburg) - mapping with misc. standards
+* Wei Wei (IBM) - mapping with ISO/IEC 42001
+* Roger Sanz (Universidad Isabel)

+# Introduction

+## This document
+This document discusses threats to AI cyber security and controls for those threats (i.e. countermeasures, requirements, mitigations).
+Security here means preventing unauthorized access, use, disclosure, disruption, modification, or destruction.
+Modification includes manipulating the behaviour of an AI model in unwanted ways.

+The AI Exchange initiative was taken by OWASP, triggered by [Rob van der Veer](https://www.linkedin.com/in/robvanderveer/) - bridge builder for security standards, senior director at Software Improvement Group, with 31 years of experience in AI & security, lead author of ISO/IEC 5338 on AI engineering, founding father of OpenCRE, and currently working on security requirements concerning the EU AI act in CEN/CENELEC.

+This material is all draft and work in progress for others to review and amend.
+It serves as input to ongoing key initiatives such as the EU AI act, ISO/IEC 27090, the [OWASP ML top 10](https://mltop10.info/), [OWASP LLM top 10](https://llmtop10.com/), and many more initiatives can benefit from consistent terminology and insights across the globe.

 **Sources:**
 * AI security experts who contributed to this as Open Source.